What Is PKI (Public Key Infrastructure)? How It Works

 Public keys are also on PKI certificates and are public for all to see.
 This is necessary, or a third party wouldn’t know how to ensure that the certificate was really you.
 The private key, however, is not on your PKI certificate.
 While your device understands the two are linked to each other, the private cryptographic key never leaves the device, should never be seen by anything other than your computer, and is stored securely in a special part of your device, commonly a TPM or Secure Enclave.

 The components of a public key infrastructure are sometimes debated, as there have been a lot of recent developments in the field of PKI certificates.
-In our opinion, the components of a public key infrastructure comprise of everything your organization needs to feel comfortable managing the entire certificate lifecycle.
-The below components are what we consider to be a modern Public Key Infrastructure.
+In our opinion, the components of a public key infrastructure comprise everything your organization needs to manage the entire certificate lifecycle.
+The below components are what we consider to be critical parts of a modern Public Key Infrastructure.

 • Certificate Authority (CA)